7 Unique Differences Between the Alaskan Klee Kai vs Siberian Husky – Exploring the Traits

 The Alaskan Klee Kai’s coat can be described as:

-• Variety: Comes in three types – short, long, and full.
+• Variety: Three types – short, long, and full.

-• Colors: Primarily black and white, gray and white, or red and white.
+• Colors: Usually black and white, gray and white, or red and white.

 Their unique “facial mask” pattern, combined with their striking colors, makes them especially eye-catching.